Last Updated on 13 September 2024 by Cycloscope

 As a rule, beginner mountain bikers do not need to visualize too much data.
 Therefore, a primary computer that displays total distance, average speed, and duration is more than enough.
 It is also mostly right for casual riders.

-• Pick a basic unit that is small, lightweight, with long battery life;
+- Pick a basic unit that is small, lightweight, with a long battery life;

 How to Choose MTB Computers for Advanced/Enthusiasts

-When it comes to enthusiastic riders that see MTB as a hobby, things tend to change a little.
+When it comes to enthusiastic riders who see MTB as a hobby, things tend to change a little.

 Belonging in this category means that you most likely made a habit out of hitting the trails during the weekend.